In ARHU, a Series of Talks Centering Race, Equity and Justice

 By ARHU Staff

-The College of Arts and Humanities (ARHU) at the University of Maryland is launching a yearlong colloquium and conversation series, hosted by Dean Bonnie Thornton Dill, to introduce audiences to faculty expertise on issues of systemic racism, inequality and justice.
+The College of Arts and Humanities (ARHU) at the University of Maryland is launching the Dean's Colloquium Series on Race, Equity and Justice, a yearlong colloquium and conversation series, hosted by Dean Bonnie Thornton Dill, to introduce audiences to faculty expertise on issues of systemic racism, inequality and justice.
 The events are free and will take place virtually.

 Upcoming talks will focus on topics ranging from ‘racial battle fatigue’ in Black theatre and culture to incarcerated women and media activism.
 A full list with links to register is available below.